Frequently Asked Questions

 Who is eligible to enroll at AALC?

-The Ann Arbor Learning Community accepts applications from any student who resides in the State of Michigan; who meets the state age requirements; and who would expect to attend Kindergarten through Eighth grade.
+The Ann Arbor Learning Community accepts applications from any student who resides in the State of Michigan; who meets the state age requirements; and who would expect to attend Kindergarten through Twelfth grade.
 According to state law, students are eligible to attend AALC if they are five years old by September 1st of the year that they seek enrollment.

 What is the application process?